-If receivers have a dispatch_uid attribute, the receiver will not be added if another receiver already exists with that dispatch_uid.
+If receivers have a dispatch\uid attribute, the receiver will not be added if another receiver already exists with that dispatch\uid.

-- sender (Any) The sender to which the receiver should respond.
-Must either be a Python object, or None to receive events from any sender. - weak (bool) Whether to use weak references to the receiver.
+• sender (Any) - The sender to which the receiver should respond.
+Must either be a Python object, or None to receive events from any sender.

+- weak (bool) Whether to use weak references to the receiver.
 By default, the module will attempt to use weak references to the receiver objects.
-If this parameter is false, then strong references will be used. - dispatch_uid (Hashable) An identifier used to uniquely identify a particular instance of a receiver.
-This will usually be a string, though it may be anything hashable.
+If this parameter is false, then strong references will be used. - dispatch\uid (Hashable) An identifier used to uniquely identify a particular instance of a receiver.
+This will usually be a string, though it may be anything hashable. - retry (bool) If the signal receiver raises an exception (e.g. Connection-Error), the receiver will be retried until it runs successfully.
+A strong ref to the receiver will be stored and the weak option will be ignored.

-disconnect (receiver=None, sender=None, weak=None, dispatch_uid=None)
+disconnect (receiver=None, sender=None, weak=None, dispatch\uid=None)